pexip/os-bind9/doc/arm/reference.rst

    This sets the maximum number of records permitted in a zone.
 The default is zero, which means the maximum is unlimited.

+.. namedconf:statement:: max-records-per-type
+   :tags: server
+   :short: Sets the maximum number of records that can be stored in an RRset.

+   This sets the maximum number of resource records that can be stored in an RRset in a database.
+When configured in :namedconf:ref:`options` or :namedconf:ref:`view`, it controls the cache database; it also sets the default value for zone databases, which can be overridden by setting it at the :namedconf:ref:`zone` level.

+   If set to a positive value, any attempt to cache, or to add to a zone an RRset with more than the specified number of records, will result in a failure.
+If set to 0, there is no cap on RRset size.
+The default is 100.

+.. namedconf:statement:: max-types-per-name
+   :tags: server
+   :short: Sets the maximum number of RR types that can be stored for an owner name.

+   This sets the maximum number of resource record types that can be stored for a single owner name in a database.
+When configured in :namedconf:ref:`options` or :namedconf:ref:`view`, it controls the cache database and sets the default value for zone databases, which can be overridden by setting it at the :namedconf:ref:`zone` level.

+   An RR type and its corresponding signature are counted as two types.
+So, for example, a signed node containing A and AAAA records has four types:
+   A, RRSIG(A), AAAA, and RRSIG(AAAA).

+   The behavior is slightly different for zone and cache databases:

+   In a zone, if :any:`max-types-per-name` is set to a positive number, any attempt to add a new resource record set to a name that already has the specified number of types will fail.

+   In a cache, if :any:`max-types-per-name` is set to a positive number, an attempt to add a new resource record set to a name that already has the specified number of types will temporarily succeed, so that the query can be answered.
+However, the newly added RRset will immediately be purged.

+   Certain high-priority types, including SOA, CNAME, DNSKEY, and their corresponding signatures, are always cached.
+If :any:`max-types-per-name` is set to a very low value, then it may be ignored to allow high-priority types to be cached.

+   When :any:`max-types-per-name` is set to 0, there is no cap on the number of RR types.
+The default is 100.

 .. namedconf:statement:: recursive-clients
    :tags: query